-The prize money of €100,000, which is donated by the DFG and the FNP in equal shares, is divided evenly among the laureates.
-Award winners - individual researchers or, under certain circumstances, teams of researchers - may use the prize money for any scientific purpose that is within the scope of the funding programmes of both organisations.
-The funds should be used to further advance research cooperation or the promotion of young researchers.
+The prize money of € 200,000, which is donated by the DFG and the FNP in equal shares, is divided evenly between the laureates.
+Award winners may use the prize money for any scientific purpose that is within the scope of the funding programmes of both organizations.
+The funds should be used to further intensify Polish-German research cooperation.

 The award is granted on the basis of nominations received by a third party or on the basis of self-nominations.
 Researchers holding a PhD working at universities and/or research institutions in Germany and Poland are eligible to nominate candidates.
 Previous laureates and research institutions that are devoted to German-Polish cooperation are invited to propose candidates as well.
 Laureates will be selected by a jury of six researchers, three of whom are working in Germany and three in Poland.
 The German jury members will be appointed for a four-year term of office by the DFG's Executive Committee, and the Polish representatives will be selected by the FNP.
 In order to cover all fields of science and the humanities represented by the candidates, up to four associate jury members may be appointed .
 The award ceremony will take place alternately in Poland and in Germany.